GEANT/nomad_cni/README.md

 ## Requirements and notes

 In addition to the requirements listed in `metadata.json`, **this module requires PuppetDB**.\
-The CNI configuration has a stanza for the DNS settings, but these settings don't work (they're overwritten by the default settings provided by Nomad, or by the settings provided by Nomad in the job configuration).
+The CNI configuration has a stanza for the [DNS settings](https://www.cni.dev/plugins/current/main/vlan/), but these settings won't work with Nomad.
+If necessary you can specify these settings for the [DNS in Nomad](https://developer.hashicorp.com/nomad/docs/job-specification/network#dns-1).

 ## What this module affects <a name="what-this-module-affects"></a>